Menu

 How to Store and Reheat Leftovers

 • Leftover chicken Kiev can stay in the fridge for about three to four days, stored in an airtight container.
-You can reheat it easily, too – place it in an ovenproof dish and reheat it at 350°F for 10 to 12 minutes or until hot.
-I don’t recommend reheating in the microwave since that can result in soggy breading and dry chicken.
+You can reheat it in an ovenproof dish at 350°F for 10 to 12 minutes or until hot.

 • To freeze, place the formed, uncooked chicken Kiev pieces in the freezer to firm, but then transfer the frozen pieces into airtight containers or freezer bags for long-term storage.
 Use them within three months.